ogsavimaja/indiedev-platform/README.md

 sqlite3 database.db < init.sql
 ```

-4. Run the program
+4. Run the program.<br/>
-   You can run the program by running the command shown below in a terminal that has been opened inside the folder containing this application if you have Flask added to your PATH or by running App.py (launches the
-   application in debug mode).
+   You can run the program by running the command shown below in a terminal that has been opened inside the folder containing this application if you have Flask added to your PATH or by running App.py (launches the  application in debug mode).

 ```
 flask run